Gallo 2 HRs, Rangers throw out Lewis at plate to top M’s 9-8

 John King (4-1), the third Texas pitcher, threw 1 1/3 innings before Ian Kennedy got his AL-leading 10th save in as many chances.

-Evan White ended his 0-for-27 slump with a two-run homer and later added an RBI double for the Mariners, who blew an early 4-0 lead and had their eight-game winning streak against the AL West rivals snapped.
+Evan White ended his 0-for-27 slump with a two-run homer and later added an RBI double for the Mariners, who blew an early 4-0 lead.

-Seattle had opened the series with a 5-4 victory Friday night, its eighth win in a row against Texas, going back to last season.
-That matched the Mariners' longest winning streak in the series set May 3, 1995, in a game featuring three future Hall of Fame players — Ken Griffey Jr. and Edgar Martinez for Seattle, and Ivan Rodriguez for the Rangers.
+Seattle had opened the series with a 5-4 victory Friday night, its eighth win in a row against Texas going back to last season.
+That matched the Mariners’ longest winning streak in the series since May 3, 1995, in a game featuring three future Hall of Famers — Ken Griffey Jr. and Edgar Martinez for Seattle, and Ivan Rodriguez for the Rangers.

 Isiah Kiner-Falefa drove in three runs, including a two-run single in the sixth that put Texas up 6-5.
-Kyle Seager's solo homer in the seventh.
+Kyle Seager had a solo homer in the seventh.

 Seattle led 4-0 in the second against Rangers starter Kohei Arihara after Dylan Moore’s leadoff bunt single was followed by White’s second homer of the season.
 Two innings later, Moore and White had back-to-back doubles for a 5-3 lead against Arihara, who didn’t make it through that inning.